rsp/getnode/README.md

 Downloads: http://nodejs.org/dist/node-vVERSION.tar.gz
 and builds for installation in PREFIX or /opt/node by default.
-If PREFIX is `v` or `V` it is equivalent to /opt/node-VERSION
+If PREFIX is `v` or `V` it is equivalent to /opt/node-VERSION (Note: the default prefix will change in later versions)

 Examples:
           getnode 0.2.6